-The primary objective of this experiment is further demonstrate and utilize the unique capabilities of a low latitude UAS platform in order to better document areas of the tropical cyclone environment that would otherwise be either impossible or impractical to observe.
+The primary objective of this experiment is further demonstrate and utilize the unique capabilities of a low altitude UAS platform in order to better document areas of the tropical cyclone environment that would otherwise be either impossible or impractical to observe.
 For this purpose, NOAA is proposing to use the Coyote UAS.
 Since the Coyote will be deployed from the manned P-3 aircraft, no UAS-specific forward deployment teams will be required.
 Furthermore, since the Coyote is launched using existing AXBT launch infrastructure, no special equipment is required beyond a 'ground' control station that Coyote operators will have onboard the P-3.
-For testing and operations in 2015, the Coyote UAS will not be freely launched into the US National airspace.
-Instead, Coyote activities will be limited to include flights within the following areas: 1.
-Open ocean/International airspace within New York Center (COAs or State Designation of UAS aircraft may be required); 2.
-PIARCO controlled airspace (requiring international agreement with Barbados and/or Trinidad/Tobago officials); AVON Park controlled airspace (located east of Tampa, FL) for clear air testing.